 How much should I be putting into my 401k?

 Another way to determine how much you will need to save is to look at what income amount you will need in retirement.
-Fortunately, there are a lot calculators out there that will help you figure out your magic number.
+Fortunately, there are a lot of calculators out there that will help you figure out your magic number.
 Here are two of our favorites.

 CalcXL makes a recommendation on how much you should be saving based on projected inflation.
 Tip: You should aim for a retirement income of roughly 80% of your current salary.